LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Experiments

-In addition, we visualize the videos based on generated motion at different timesteps $t$ during sampling process in Fig.\ref{fig:diffusion}.
+We visualize the videos based on generated motion at different timesteps $t$ during sampling process in Fig.\ref{fig:diffusion} to explore the essence of latent motion.
 In the first row, videos are generated based on randomly sampled motion representation from normal Gaussian distribution, which is the initial state of latent motion when $t=999$.
-The corresponding synthesized videos only involve chaotic movements of subjects (robot arm in BAIR and objects in CATER-GENs), which suggests that MCD-VAE can effectively extract motion patterns from the data distribution and also validates the decomposition ability of motion.
+The corresponding synthesized videos only involve chaotic movements of subjects (robot arm in BAIR and objects in CATER-GENs) while the appearance of background is well maintained, which suggests that MCD-VAE can effectively extract motion patterns from the data distribution and also validates the decomposition ability of motion.
 During recursive sampling process, the movements in generated videos are more orderly in pace with the gradual denoising of latent motion, and finally become natural based on final state of latent motion at timestep $t=0$ in the last row.
 It validates that generated motion is progressively refined torwards the direction of fitting content condition.